-Before coming to the State Department, Mr. Rosenblum spent six years (1991-97) as Senior Program Coordinator at the Free Trade Union Institute (FTUI) of the AFL-CIO.
-FTUI conducted educational programs and provided technical assistance to labor unions in the former Soviet Union and Eastern Europe.
-Mr. Rosenblum designed and oversaw implementation of FTUI’s programs, and managed the operation of field offices in Moscow, Kyiv, and Warsaw.
-While working for FTUI, Mr. Rosenblum also served as a public spokesman for the AFL-CIO on the labor movement in the former Soviet Union, and social problems associated with the transition to a market economy.
+Before coming to the State Department, Mr. Rosenblum spent six years as Senior Program Coordinator at the Free Trade Union Institute (FTUI).
+With grants from the US Agency for International Development and National Endowment of Democracy, FTUI conducted educational programs and provided technical assistance to independent labor unions in the former Soviet Union and Eastern Europe.
+Mr. Rosenblum managed the operation of field offices in Moscow, Kyiv, Almaty and Warsaw.
+Mr. Rosenblum also served as a public spokesman on the labor movement in the former Soviet Union, and social problems associated with the transition to a market economy.

 From 1985-89, Mr. Rosenblum worked as a legislative assistant to Senator Carl Levin, advising the Senator on foreign policy, trade, transportation, judiciary and veterans affairs.
 He helped the Senator promote the interests of his constituents in a wide range of areas, including the competitiveness of the American automotive industry, ensuring that trade agreements provided reciprocal access for U.S. exports to foreign markets, assessing judicial nominations, protecting veterans benefits, and defending international human rights.